Plan your VM backup infrastructure in Azure

 A restore operation consists of two main tasks: copying data back from the vault to the chosen customer storage account, and creating the virtual machine.
 The time needed to copy data from the vault depends on where the backups are stored in Azure, and the location of the customer storage account.
 Time taken to copy data depends upon:

 - Queue wait time - Since the service processes restore jobs from multiple customers at the same time, restore requests are put in a queue.

 - Data copy time - Data is copied from the vault to the customer storage account.
 Restore time depends on IOPS and throughput Azure Backup service gets on the selected customer storage account.
 To reduce the copying time during the restore process, select a storage account not loaded with other application writes and reads.

-- Don't schedule more than 10 classic VMs from the same cloud service to back up at the same time.
-If you want to back up multiple VMs from same cloud service, stagger the backup start times by an hour.
+- Don't schedule backups for more than 10 classic VMs from the same cloud service, at the same time.
+If you want to back up multiple VMs from the same cloud service, stagger the backup start times by an hour.

-- Do not schedule more than 100 VMs to back up at the same time from a single vault.
+- Don't schedule backups for more than 100 VMs from one vault, at the same time.

 - Schedule VM backups during non-peak hours.
 This way the Backup service uses IOPS for transferring data from the customer storage account to the vault.

-- Make sure that a policy is applied on VMs spread across different storage accounts.
-We suggest no more than 20 total disks from a single storage account be protected by the same backup schedule.
+- Make sure to apply a backup policy to VMs spread across multiple storage accounts.
+No more than 20 total disks from a single storage account should be protected by the same backup schedule.
 If you have greater than 20 disks in a storage account, spread those VMs across multiple policies to get the required IOPS during the transfer phase of the backup process.